 - Interpretation of multiple regression (Stata input and output) with a focus on its use in controlling for confounding and effect modification

 - Dissemination and communication of survey results to key stakeholders

 - Debate: how to balance epidemiological rigour and stakeholder information needs in an epidemiological survey

 For participants who wish to be examined a paper or exam can be provided. tropEd students must take an exam at the end of the course.

 This course is accredited by tropEd.
 It can be taken as an advanced module for the Master in International Health programme organised by tropEd, a network of European institutions for higher education in international health.

 Throughout the course, all sessions will be embedded within a practical case study.
-Participants will be put in the perspective of a panel of experts who need to review the planning and conduct of a nation-wide study, and advise policy-makers based on its results.
-Sessions will include lectures, individual online learning, group exercises, discussions, practical sessions with Stata, and tutored data analysis session.
+Participants will be put in the perspective of a panel of experts who need to review the planning and conduct of a nation-wide survey, and advise policy-makers based on its results.
+Sessions will include lectures, group exercises, discussions, practical sessions with Stata, and a debate.